jpag/nextjs-framework/readme.md

 - Static Export with pre-rendered content.
 SEO friendly.
 - Support for static JSON (or dynamic JSON) endpoints.
 Can be digested and managed in `/api`
 - JSON "CMS"
+- APIs are not supported for Static Export.
+The current fix manually scrapes the `dev` environment and saves all dynamic JSON paths as static in the exports folder.
+It needs to be refactored.

 ## Nextjs
 This is using NextJS.
 To get running